Logo for Piano Play It

 I've added the correct playing posture at this point of our piano lessons since sitting correctly at the piano has a few advantages.

-1. It helps us preventing our body from damage and stress that might occur while sitting through these long hours, practicing.
+1. Having the correct posture helps us preventing our body from damage and stress that might occur while sitting through these long hours, practicing.

 2. It allows us to produce continuous power and flow while we play.